eric-downes/magnus/docs/master-document.md

 ### Documentation Guidelines

 1. **Update Frequency**:
-   - This master document will be updated at the start of each development session
+   - This master document will be checked at the start of each development session
+   - This master document will be updated at the end of each development session.
+     - and at the start if discrepancies arise.
    - Development journal entries will be added after significant progress or decisions

 2. **Document Structure**: